KearneyLiu/kearneyliu.github.com/content/Some_papers_I_read.md

 Title: Some papers I read about Opinion Mining and Sentiment Analysis and my notes
 Date: 2013-08-19
 Category: Research
-Tag: Sentiment Analysis, Twitter, Paper
+Tags: Sentiment Analysis, Twitter, Paper

 My research interest is **Opinion Mining and Sentiment Analysis**.
 These days I read a lot of papers.
 Here are some of them.
 Share with you.